Skip to main content

 To be considered for funding through this program, applicants need to complete and submit an application.
 This will require completing a standard form online.

-The completed application can be submitted from 10 am AWST Monday 31 March 2025 to 5 pm AWST Friday 11 April 2025.
+The completed application can be submitted from 10 am (AWST) on Monday 2 February to 5 pm (AWST) on Monday 23 February 2026.
 Applications received after this date and time will not be eligible for consideration.

 Eligible schools must complete all fields of the application form

-Assessment of applications will take place from Friday 11 April 2025 to Thursday 24 April 2025.
-Applicants will be advised in writing of the outcome of the assessment week commencing Monday 28 April 2025.
+Assessment of applications will take place from Tuesday 24 February 2026.
+Applicants will be advised in writing of the outcome of the assessment week commencing Tuesday 3 March 2026

 The funding can be used for overnight accommodation: